RNAi: A REVOLUTION IN BIOLOGY BUILT ON NOBEL PRIZE-WINNING RESEARCH

 In-depth information about our science, our pipeline, resources for medical professionals and patients, and the latest news about Alnylam.

-View the Executive Summary for the Joint Working Agreement between Alnylam UK and University Hospital Birmingham here.
+View the Executive Summaries for Joint Working Agreements with Alnylam UK below:

 This website is intended for residents of the UK only.